fleury12/DevSecOps-Project/README.md

 - Find the section for "OWASP Dependency-Check."
 - Add the tool's name, e.g., "DP-Check."
 - Save your settings.
+***configure Dp-Check tools:**
+    name : Dp-Check
+    select install automatically
+    dependency-check 12.1.9

-**Install Docker Tools and Docker Plugins:**
+**Install Docker Tools and Docker Plugins:** we will use docker to build our container and run it
 - Go to "Dashboard" in your Jenkins web interface.
 - Navigate to "Manage Jenkins" → "Manage Plugins."
 - Click on the "Available" tab and search for "Docker."